 Exponent II was founded in 1974 by a group of Mormon women in Cambridge, Massachusetts.
 These women were inspired by the original periodical, “The Woman’s Exponent,” to create a forum “posed on the dual platforms of Mormonism and Feminism.”

 For years, Exponent II has shared women’s voices in its quarterly magazine, and members of the community have convened at an annual retreat.
-Our reach has expanded as technology has advanced: the blog, founded in January 2006, has reached half a million hits.
+Our reach has expanded as technology has advanced: the blog, founded in January 2006, has reached millions.
 As we look to the future, we are focused on growth and building a more inclusive community.

 To read more about our history, read this essay by Carrell Hilton Sheldon from Vol. 22 No. 4 Summer 1999.